threefoldfoundation/threefold_data/content/blog/internet_is_growing_wild/internet_is_growing_wild.md

 <br/>
 Only upsides, right?
 Well a huge downside of such an approach is that vendors will make less revenue and more importantly less margin as systems will run for longer, be more stable and require less updates.
 So why would vendors innovate at the core of their solution?

-## Currently the Internet is extremely unsustainable
+## The Internet needs to become more sustainable

 Did you know that the current Internet is responsible for between 5 and 10% of global energy consumptions?
 Making it more harmful to our planet than the airline Industry.
 The good news is that we can achieve 10x more power efficiency by addressing certain areas such as storage.
 <br/>